 Sometimes, it’s hard to receive feedback without feeling hurt or discouraged.
-Nonetheless, some people “take it on the chin,” if you will, and use it adaptively to work for results that they want.
+Nonetheless, some people are able to absorb criticism and use it adaptively to work for results that they want.
 People with a growth mindset don’t allow themselves to become overwhelmed or upset with negative feedback; instead, they see it as a way to improve.

 In this worksheet, you’re invited to reflect on a particular incident or event that made you feel negative – for instance, being told that you didn’t speak clearly in a presentation.

-You’ll analyze this to a reasonable extent, then reframe the situation and create some self-affirming statements that help you handle the situation better next time.
+You’ll analyze this to a reasonable extent, then reframe the situation and create some self-affirming statements that help you handle it better next time.
 Through this exercise, you can develop your strategies for handling criticism and using it as encouragement instead.

 5 Ideas to Help Nurture a Growth Mindset